 Interstate 14 is referred to as the "14th Amendment Highway."
 This name honors the 14th Amendment of the U.S. Constitution, which provides for equal rights to all persons in the United States, which is of particular importance in the Deep South, through which I-14 would traverse.

-A 2006 news article6 seemed to indicate that plans were already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
+A 2006 news article6 indicated that plans were already afoot to extend Interstate 14 both east and west from the legislatively designated termini.
 According to the article, Interstate 14 would begin near El Paso, Texas, then extend east through eastern Texas, cross Louisiana, follow the planned route from Natchez to Augusta, then continue east to Wilmington, North Carolina.
 The freeway would be accompanied by rail, would connect ports, and provide access to various military bases along the way.6

 The concept of Interstate 14 (and companion Interstate 3/Savannah River Parkway) was originally proposed by Republican Representative Max Burns from Georgia.
 A planned "Route Initiation Act" was authored by Rep. Burns in July 2004 for the 108th Congress that would authorize a study of the planned Interstate 14 corridor: "To require a study and report regarding the construction and designation of a new Interstate from Augusta, Georgia to Natchez, Mississippi."
 This act is known as the "14th/14 Amendment Interstate Highway Initiation Act."
 According to the act, the Interstate highway is necessary for several reasons, including (1) the economic development of the 11-state region known as the "Southern Black Belt" in a similar model to the Appalachian Regional Commission in 1965 and (2) providing for increased opportunity for a historically impoverished part of the country (the act actually identifies that those residents, "particularly the descendants of freed slaves, suffer from high unemployment, low incomes, low education levels, poor health, and high infant mortality."4